 You are here

-Alex is a fifth year PhD Candidate in Comparative Politics with a minor in American Politics.
-He studies land reform in South Africa and Kenya and has done fieldwork in both countries.
-Alex’s research is supported by a SSHRC Doctoral Fellowship.
+I'm a fifth year PhD Candidate in Comparative Politics with a minor in American Politics.
+I study land reform in South Africa and Kenya and have done fieldwork in both countries.
+My research is supported by a SSHRC Doctoral Fellowship.

 Land redistribution, African Politics, Elections, Local Government, Transitional Justice

 My research focuses on the political economy of land redistribution and land titling.
 What determines subnational differences in various land reforms?
 How are they implemented and what effects do they have on targeted beneficiaries?